anyamemensah/recodeR/README.md

 1. A `var_col` column with the unique variable/column names from your dataset.
-2. A `from_col` column with the original (old) values for each variable/column.
+2. A `from_col` column with the original values for each variable.
-3. A `to_col` column with the new values/labels that will replace the old ones for each variable/column.
+3. A `to_col` column with the new values that will replace the old ones for each variable.
-4. A `default_col` column contains default values to use when no matching old value is found for each variable/column.
+4. A `default_col` column contains a fallback value for any unmatched original values.
 NOTE: To keep the original value as the default, use `.x`.
 Blank entries will default to `NA`.
-5. A `string_col` column indicating whether the new values are strings (1) or not (0).
+5. A `string_col` column indicates whether the new values to be mapped onto the variable are string.

 The `grad_app_dict` dataset, provided with the `recodeR` package, shows how to set up a sample data dictionary in a flat file format, where each